Modeling Epidemics on Multiplex Networks: Epidemic Threshold and Basic Reproduction Number: Conclusions

 \section{Conclusions}

-In this work, we deduce an expression for the basic reproduction number $\mathcal R_0$ in the context of multiplex networks, enabling the analysis of complex aspects of disease transmission across multiple social layers.
-Traditional epidemiological models, which often assume homogeneous mixing or single-layer contact structures, suffer from clear limitations.
-To address these, we incorporate heterogeneity and layered connectivity by developing a Degree-Based Mean-Field (DBMF) SIR model adapted to multiplex networks.
-This model considers individuals interacting in multiple social layers, each characterized by its own contact degree distribution and infection rate.
+In this work, we derive an analytical expression for the basic reproduction number $\mathcal R_0$ in the context of multiplex networks by means of the Next Generation Matrix method.
+To account for the heterogeneity and layered structure of real contact patterns, we extend the Degree-Based Mean-Field (DBMF) SIR model to multiplex networks, where individuals interact through multiple social layers, each characterized by its own degree distribution and infection rate.

-Assuming statistical independence of the layers, we proceed by applying the Next Generation Matrix method to calculate the basic reproduction number within this multiplex framework, which we reffer to as $\rho$.
-Numerical integration of the multiplex DBMF equations across various degree distributions, including Poisson and geometric layers, supports these theoretical findings.
-The results show an epidemic threshold at $\rho=1$, in agreement with classical SIR model behavior.
+Applying the Next Generation Matrix method, we obtain an exact expression for the basic reproduction number, denoted by $\rho$.
+Numerical integration of the multiplex DBMF equations across a variety of degree distributions, including Poisson and geometric layers, supports the theoretical predictions.
+In particular, the results show that $\rho=1$ marks the epidemic threshold, in agreement with the expected behavior.

-$\mathcal R_0$ can be approximated by a more straightforwardly computable quantity, $\tau$, which is a direct addition of the basic reproduction numbers of the two layers calculated separately.
-While the epidemic threshold is slightly higher than $1$, beyond this threshold, the maximum infection peak $I_\mathrm{max}$ and the final epidemic size $R_{\infty}$ roughly depend on the value of $\tau$, regardless of the value of each separate underlying parameter of the model.
-Furthermore, the values of these indicators increase sharply and monotonically with $\tau$, and depend on it in a similar way as in the standard SIR model.
-It is important to note that $\tau$ is a more conservative threshold for the onset of epidemics than $\rho$.
-This is because $\tau \geq \rho$, meaning that $\tau < 1$ implies that $\rho < 1$.
-Therefore, using $\tau$ as an epidemiological indicator for designing control measures would result in greater protection for the population.
+We also consider an approximation denoted by $\tau$, which is simpler to compute and can be expressed as the sum of the basic reproduction numbers associated with the individual layers.
+Numerical results show that, although the epidemic threshold appears at values of $\tau$ slightly larger than unity, the maximum infection peak $I_\mathrm{max}$ and the final epidemic size $R_\infty$ are determined by $\tau$, independently of the specific parameter combinations used to generate it.
+Furthermore, both indicators increase monotonically with $\tau$ and exhibit a dependence similar to that observed in the standard SIR model as a function of $\mathcal R_0$.

+Moreover, since $\tau \geq \rho$, the condition $\tau < 1$ implies $\rho < 1$.
+In consequence, using $\tau$ as a threshold indicator leads to a conservative estimation of the epidemic risk.
+While $\tau$ does not exactly reproduce the epidemic threshold, its simple analytical form and transparent interpretation in terms of the epidemiological and topological parameters of the system make it a useful approximation in practical applications.